w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 ## Language/Locale Negotiation

-The point of language negotiation is that, for a given request, a single, authoritative language/locale identifier be produced.
+An important reason to do language negotiation is to provide the user with an experience that they understand.
+The experience needs to be consistent.
+Since many sites are assembled from multiple services or processes, all parts of the site experience need to get the same, consistent "answer" for a given request.
+The locale identifier also needs to allow systems to produce a fully localized experience, such as by formatting numbers or sorting lists.
+These variations require "fully qualified" locales to produce the best results, that is, locales that include the region, not just the language and script code.
-This identifier is then used to select resources (static pages, resource files, etc.) and to set the locale for internationalization (I18N) APIs such as `Intl.DateFormat` or `Intl.Collator` in JavaScript.
+The user's locale identifier is then used to select resources (static pages, resource files, etc.) and to set the locale for internationalization (I18N) APIs such as `Intl.DateFormat` or `Intl.Collator` in JavaScript.